Facts About Fescue Grass

 Using Fescue Grass For Pastures

-WHY IS ENDOPHYTE FREE FESCUE REQUIRED?
+WHY IS ENDOPHYTE FREE FESCUE REQUIRED FOR PASTURE USE?

-- You must plant an endophyte free or endophyte friendly variety to prevent health
+Be sure and read about Tall Fescue Grass For Pastures - You must plant an endophyte free or endophyte friendly variety to prevent health

 varieties are NOT endophyte free.
 There are now available